gary-kaufman/News-API/README.md

 ## Overview

- This is a very simple API that allows a user to create news posts and persist them in a database.
+ This is a very simple API that allows a user to create news posts and persist them in a local database.
 The post will simply have a title and body.
 To interact with the API, I use the REST Client extension for VS Code.
+This project is based off of the many YouTube videos that create a simple REST API with Express and Mongoose.

 ## Installing